Sample size determination

-Sample size determination is the act of choosing the number of observations or replicates to include in a statistical sample.
+Sample size determination or estimation is the act of choosing the number of observations or replicates to include in a statistical sample.
 The sample size is an important feature of any empirical study in which the goal is to make inferences about a population from a sample.
 In practice, the sample size used in a study is usually determined based on the cost, time, or convenience of collecting the data, and the need for it to offer sufficient statistical power.
-In complicated studies there may be several different sample sizes: for example, in a stratified survey there would be different sizes for each stratum.
+In complex studies, different sample sizes may be allocated, such as in stratified surveys or experimental designs with multiple treatment groups.
 In a census, data is sought for an entire population, hence the intended sample size is equal to the population.
 In experimental design, where a study may be divided into different treatment groups, there may be different sample sizes for each group.

 Sample sizes may be chosen in several ways: